YinHK-gameDev/unity-learn/camera & render pipelines/README.md

 Cameras are the devices that capture and display the world to the player

+### View Frustum
+The word frustum refers to a solid shape that looks like a pyramid with the top cut off parallel to the base.
+This is the shape of the region that can be seen and rendered by a perspective camera.

+n Unity, this point is located exactly at the camera’s transform position and is known as the centre of perspective.
+The angle subtended by the lines converging from the top and bottom centres of the screen at the centre of perspective is called the **field of view** (often abbreviated to **FOV**).

 Camera Inspector reference
 Unity displays different properties in the Camera Inspector depending on the **render pipeline** that your Project uses.